davgra/koverobot/README.md

 In the game world there is a number of factories and cities.
 These produce and/or consume commodities.
 There is a number of robot vehicles transporting goods.
-It's your mission, if you accept the challenge, to build roads so that the robots can travel fast enough to satify the supply chain.
+It's your mission, if you accept the challenge, to build roads so that the robots can travel fast enough to satisfy the supply chain.

 ### Keys